Wet Scallops vs Dry Scallops: What’s the Difference and Which Is Better?

 For anyone who values quality and taste, dry scallops are the clear choice.

-Are Wet Scallops Worth It?
+Are Wet Scallops Safe to Eat and Worth Buying?

 Wet scallops are often less expensive upfront, which is why people resort to buying them.
 Because they have been treated with STP, they have an extended shelf life, making them more widely available, and they appear plumper.